 When you ask for people's input into developing services, it's important to be open and honest, and to build trust.
 People using our services gave us a clear message when we were developing this toolkit: they need to know we're listening to what they say.
 Taking action as a result of people's involvement and giving feedback is the best way to demonstrate you are listening.

-However it's not always going to be possible to act on everything people tell you, and most people will understand that.
-Letting participants know what is and isn't possible in advance will go a long way to managing expectations.
-Always give feedback to those who took part, our 'You Said…We did' tool will help you with this.
-Sometimes you receive feedback and it’s not possible to make changes, for people to feel listened to it's important to let people know you have heard them and explain why it's not possible to take action.
+However, it's not always possible to act on everything people tell you, and most people will understand that.
+Letting participants know what is and isn't possible in advance will help to manage expectations.
+Always give feedback to those who took part; our 'You said, we did' tool (With instructions | Without instructions) will help you with this.
+Sometimes you receive feedback where it’s not possible to make changes; for people to feel listened to, it's important to let them know you have heard what they say and explain why it's not possible to take action.

 For more information on giving feedback visit the Feedback section of the toolkit.

 Will and Nikki both have lived experience of mental health problems and have participated in various involvement activities in the past.
 In this film, they give their accounts of when the process wasn't as successful as it could have been.

 "Organisations need to learn from mistakes.
 Being open about things not going as planned and addressing the situation gains a lot of respect."

 Place a suggestion box in a prominent place, such as the reception area, and have a monthly 'You said, we did' feedback wall.
 Then, anyone who's been asked to share their thoughts or contribute in some way can see the results.
 This also benefits people who didn't take part as they can see real change resulting from involvement.

 This format is also ideal to use after influence and participation activities to show people involved what you're doing and how you're using their input.
 Click here to find the You said, we did template in the Feedback section of the Toolkit, you can use this to give feedback or create your own version which can be e-mailed to participants or embedded within a webpage.